canonical/checkbox/checkbox-ng/docs/manpages/plainbox-manage.py.rst

     this is not an issue in practice.
 EXECUTABLES:
     This file lists all the executables (one per line) that will be built by the particular build system.
-It is used to ensure that PlainBox knows up front about executables built from source and to know which files to copy.
+It is used to ensure that Plainbox knows up front about executables built from source and to know which files to copy.
 (sources):
     You obviously need to provide source files for your executables.
 Just add